RWTH-EBC/BUDO/README.md

 # Acknowledgement

-We thank the BMWi (Federal Ministry of Economics and Energy) for their financial support, Contribution numbers 03ET1022A, 03SBE0006A, 03ET1373A.
+We thank the BMWK (Federal Ministry for Economics and Climate Action) for their financial support, Contribution numbers 03ET1022A, 03SBE0006A, 03ET1373A.